DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-    We do not guarantee a quick answer on GitHub.
+    We cannot guarantee a quick answer on GitHub.
     If you own an active DevExtreme license, feel free to contact us in the Support Center (https://www.devexpress.com/ask) to receive an answer shortly.
 -->